mozilla/global-sprint/_articles/collaboration-tools.md

 title: Collaboration Tools for the Sprint
 ---

-**The Sprint is a great opportunity to tryo out collaboration tools and techniques, and experiment with working open best practices.** These are some of the tried and true tools that Mozilla at the Global Sprint, and in our day-to-day work in the organization.
+**The Global Sprint is a great opportunity to try out collaboration tools and techniques, and experiment with working open best practices.** These are some of the tried and true tools that Mozilla uses for the Global Sprint, and in our day-to-day work in the organization.

 ### GitHub
 GitHub is an online platform for collaborative work.
 At the Sprint, participants and project leads use GitHub to share and discuss project plans and materials, assign work, and make changes to code or content.
 Software projects may use GitHub’s full version control functionality at the Sprint to accept code changes, while projects that aren’t code-heavy may just use GitHub to list, discuss and assign tasks.
 Project work can happen elsewhere-- in word processing or design apps, in code editors, or on regular old paper.